anthonyjj89/ticktick-mcp/README.md

 - Monthly: `RRULE:FREQ=MONTHLY;INTERVAL=1`
 - Every 2 days: `RRULE:FREQ=DAILY;INTERVAL=2`
 - Every 2 weeks: `RRULE:FREQ=WEEKLY;INTERVAL=2`
+- Every Monday, Wednesday, Friday: `RRULE:FREQ=WEEKLY;BYDAY=MO,WE,FR`
+- First day of month: `RRULE:FREQ=MONTHLY;BYMONTHDAY=1`

 To create a recurring task, simply add the `repeat_flag` parameter when creating or updating a task:

 ```
-Create a weekly recurring task called "Status Meeting" in my project with medium priority, due every Monday at 9:00 AM.
+Create a weekly recurring task called "Status Meeting" in my project with medium priority, due every Monday at 9:00 AM
 ```

+Note: A start_date or due_date should be set for the recurrence pattern to display correctly in the TickTick interface.

 ## Development